 PSYC 101-3 Psychology as a Science This course describes psychology as a basic science in two logical modules: psychology as a natural science and psychology as a social science.
+May be taken concurrently with PSYC 102-3.

 PSYC 102-3 Psychology and Human Problems This